Family Channel (Canada): Sale to DHX Media (2013–2014)

-Removal of Disney Channel programming rights and programming changes (2015–2024)
+Removal of Disney Channel programming rights and programming changes (2015–2025)

 On April 16, 2015, it was announced that Corus Entertainment had acquired Canadian rights to Disney Channel's programming library, and that it would launch a Canadian version of Disney Channel on September 1, 2015.
 DHX's programming agreement with Disney expired in January 2016.
 As a result of these changes, Disney programming was removed from Family Channel's lineup throughout the remainder of 2015, and its sister Disney Junior and Disney XD-branded networks were rebranded as Family Jr., Télémagino on September 18, and Family Chrgd (now WildBrainTV) on October 9.
 Corus would also launch new Disney Junior and Disney XD channels on December 1, 2015, and they closed on September 1, 2025.

 On June 9, 2015, it was announced that a new incarnation of the Degrassi franchise, Degrassi: Next Class, would premiere on Family in 2016.
 The show is produced by Epitome Pictures, a studio where DHX acquired in 2014.
 Next Class premiered on January 4, 2016 as part of a new primetime block known as "F2N".
 The F2N block was positioned towards an older teenage audience than the "tween" audience that Family has typically targeted; DHX Television senior vice-president Joe Tedesco explained that the company had original series in development for Family in case its rights deal with Disney had expired, and that these decisions were based on a goal to build a "strong lineup" of programs, and was not financially motivated.
 Tedesco went on to explain that the F2N block was meant to create a "meaningful destination" for teens and (in the case of Degrassi, a series that has historically dealt with teen issues) encourage family viewing.

 As part of the CRTC's "Let's Talk TV" initiative, DHX Media expressed concern that the elimination of genre protection for Category A specialty channels would put services licensed as premium services at an unfair disadvantage, especially due to their inability to air advertising.
-On November 2, 2016, the CRTC approved the implementation of new categories for licensed television services, replacing the separate specialty and pay television categories with a single Discretionary service category using standardized conditions of license, and ruled that current premium services may operate under these deregulated policies effective immediately.
+On November 2, 2016, the CRTC approved the implementation of new categories for licensed television services, replacing the separate specialty and pay television categories with a single Discretionary service category using standardized conditions of licence, and ruled that current premium services may operate under these deregulated policies effective immediately.
 This decision allowed Family Channel to begin operating under an advertising-supported format.
 Tedesco commended the CRTC for the decision, stating that it "represents the next logical step in the implementation of the Let's Talk TV decision, when genre protection was eliminated, and it ensures that pay and specialty channels will now be on a level field."